vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 They are seeds because their nature is that of vowels; they have the form of seeds because they incite. //127// Because they are internal, the Yoginīs who abide \[there\] are hidden.
 They are Kāmākarṣaṇā, etc. Since they dominate in emanation, O Dear One\! //128// they are to be worshipped \[going from right\] to left in the *cakra* called Sarvāśāpūraṇa.

-*ṣ o ḍ aśaspandasaṁdohe camatkṛ timayīḥ kalā ḥ * //126//
+*ṣ o ḍ aśaspandasaṁdohe camatkṛtimayīḥ kalā ḥ * //126//

 *prāṇādiṣo ḍ aśānāṁ tu vāyūnāṁ prāṇanātmikā ḥ * /